MusaMasango/BigData-on-the-spread-of-COVID-19-in-the-world/README.md

 ## BigData on the spread of COVID-19 in the world

 ## Abstract
-This project is dedicated to conducting a basic analysis of BigData on the spread of COVID-19 in the world.
-We will learn how to make predictions based on linear regression, obtain statistics and create interactive maps showing the dynamics of the virus spread.
+In this project I will be conducting a basic analysis of BigData on the spread of COVID-19 in the world.
+I will then make predictions based on linear regression, obtain statistics and create interactive maps showing the dynamics of the virus spread.

 ## Introduction
 Nowadays, there is a lot of open data about the spread of COVID-19 in the world.
 However, few tools are presented to predict and visualize these processes.